 Glory of Christ) >>

-right hand of the Father in heaven.
-The cross of Christ is at the center of
+The cross – The cross of Christ is at the center of

 makes the hope of heaven possible, upon which He will build His everlasting